Breeding Meat Rabbits: From Pairing to Fryers

 If you’re breeding for meat, great, but make sure you can butcher a rabbit first – so you won’t chicken out when it’s time to harvest the kits.
 If you don’t want to butcher rabbits yourself, find a local processor or fellow meat rabbit raiser who’s willing to do the job before beginning any breeding attempts.

-If you think you’ll sell the extra babies as pets, think again.
+Think you’ll sell the extra babies as pets, think again.
 There are already thousands of bunnies in shelters looking for homes – please don’t add to the problem.
 Large breed rabbits make a lot of waste and aren’t the best choice for house pets.
 Most responsible meat rabbit breeders avoid selling to pet owners for that reason.

 If you want to raise breeding or show stock, that’s great too.
 Invest in quality purebred rabbits with pedigrees and plan to cull all kits that don’t improve the breed.
 Inferior meat rabbits belong in the stew pot.